contentauth/c2pa-python-example/README.md

 ### Re-run the Python client container

-To re-run the Python client, enter the following command from the root of this repository:
+When running `make local` to start the example, the included Python client runs only once.
+If you wish to re-run the Python client, enter the following command from the root of this repository:

 ```shell
 docker compose run --entrypoint "Python tests/client.py ./tests/A.jpg -o client_volume/signed-images" client